nickfrosty/solfate-browser-extension/README.md

 ## Build From Source

 > **NOTE:** This extension requires NodeJS to be installed.
-And it is recommended to use YARN as the package manager to install dependancies.
+And it is recommended to use YARN as the package manager to install dependencies.
 NPM should work, but incorrect package versions may be inadvertently installed.

 1. Download the extension repo from here.
 With `git clone`: